rpgreview/papersandpaychecks/cow-orkers.md

 * A famous architect designs a mansion made of flowers.
 But a committee decides it should be built out of concrete instead.
 * There is a hospital in Bengal for sick hailstones.
 * A psychic turns over a tarot card with a pineapple on it.
 'Your destiny is to be eaten by a demon,' he says to you.
+* A witch has an unusual ability: She can feel the presence of roses.
 * An Assyrian book collector spends her whole life writing a mathematical treatise about trampolines.
 * A monk finds an ancient book containing instructions for building a city out of mussel shells.
 * A pope aims to imprison every pearl in Bangkok.